Kraken mailbag: How do the coaching candidates differ? Who are the top draft prospects?

 Q: @rjarnoldsafe asked: Can you provide an overview of some of the common statistics and analytical metrics used in hockey, what they mean and how to interpret them?

-A: On the real basic side for position players, you’ve got Plus/Minus (+/-) — the differential between goals scored and allowed by player’s team when he is on the ice.
+A: On the real basic side for position players, you’ve got Plus/Minus (+/-) — the differential between goals scored and allowed by a player’s team when he is on the ice.
 Not perfect, but players with heavy plusses tend to be good, and those with heavy minuses usually are liabilities.

 Advanced metrics such as “Corsi Percentage” — aka Shot Attempt Percentage (SAT%) — similarly measures shots taken by a player’s team while he is on the ice.
 The more shots the better, because it generally leads to more goals.